sofiedeweer/hpc-course-utilities/installation-mk.md

 ## 4. Test the installation

-1. Create a file `test-installation.cpp` with content:
+1. Using VS Code, open the shared folder and create a file `test-installation.cpp` with content:
 ```cpp
 #include <Eigen/Eigen>
 #include <iostream>